lbachromano/M1_Preparatory_Movement_Representation/README.md

 Code:

-The file main_temp.m runs the scripts to analyze the data and generate the plots.
+The file main.m runs the scripts to analyze the data and generate the plots.